Why Choose Aspire?

-The Aspire installation disk includes a large variety of 2D and 3D Clip Art files that can be used as is, in your own projects or edited to create your own variations.
+The Aspire installation includes a large variety of 2D and 3D clipart files that can be used as is, in your own projects or edited to create your own variations.

 The files include a mix of formats.
-The 2D artwork (110 items) comes in CRV format which can be opened in VCarve Pro or Aspire.
-The majority of 3D files are V3M or 3DCLIP format some of which have individual Components saved in the file (see section on Intelligent Clip Art).
+The 2D artwork (150 items) comes in CRV format, including basic shapes, game layouts, moulding profiles, stylized text and more.
+The majority of 3D files are V3M or 3DCLIP format some of which have individual components saved in the file (see section on Intelligent Clip Art).
 For the panel, shields, weaves and some ribbons there are CRV3D files that include vectors so you can see how some of the files were created and easily edit and recreate versions of your own.
-There are also 40 files created specifically for use with the Create Texture Tile function.
+There are also 40 files created specifically for use with the create texture tile function.

-There are almost 700 different individual designs on the disk in a number of variants totalling over 1350 different files.
+There are almost 700 different individual designs to download in a number of variants totalling over 1,350 different files.
 You can read more about the specifics of the files and see a catalog of the models by clicking on the link below.

 Referencing the software to how your CNC will be setup is one of the most important elements of the process.
 A summary of the Material Setup is displayed at the top of the Toolpath Tab allowing you to quickly check the settings before you start calculating toolpaths.
 Any of these values can be easily adjusted to change the tool reference for its X,Y or Z zero location, move the position of a model in the material, adjust the position where your machine starts from or specify distance to ensure the tool lifts above any clamping that is being used.